Human Resources, Recruiting & People Operations job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-06

 Where the Opportunities Are Concentrated

-Where to focus: Focus first on mid-level HR operations, benefits, employee-relations, and analytics-heavy roles in healthcare, finance, and consulting employers.
+Where to focus: Focus first on hybrid or on-site mid-level HR operations, generalist, benefits, and HRBP-track roles in insurance and healthcare, then widen to manufacturing and consulting rather than chasing remote-only recruiter titles.[20][4][3]

 Skills and Credentials Worth Pursuing